 On the flip-side, with a growth mindset, you accept that you don’t have all the answers.
 But, you understand that what you don’t know, you can learn.
 And in turn, you recognize that you can constantly evolve.
 You see challenges as difficult—after all, you’re human.
-But you also frame the challenges as learning opportunities.
-Which will, in the long run, help you become your better self.
+But you also see those challenges as learning opportunities—which will, in the long run, help you become your better self.

 With a growth mindset, in the face of defeat, you recognize that you are able to get back up.
 Plus, you realize that you may even be able to try again and do better.
-More importantly, you take challenges as opportunities to learn and grow.
+Importantly, you take challenges as opportunities to learn and grow.

 Keep in mind: we all hold characteristics of both a fixed and growth mindset, but tend to lean more heavily towards one or the other.